Future multibaggers in Indian stock market

 I thought I will share with you my experience in trying to hit multibaggers.
 Below are some of the cheap stocks I bought and still holding, in the hope that it will become multi-baggers.
 Out of the five shares I invested in the hope of getting multibagger shares, three have gained.
 One share, V2 Retail has multiplied by almost 25 times.
 These are the shares I have gambled in:

-3i Infotech: I bought this share at about Rs.2.50, now it is about Rs.4-.
 My reason for buying this share is because I felt that it has some good products like an ERP software called ‘Orion’, Insurance Management software ‘Premia’, Banking solution software called ‘Kastle’ and some other software solutions.
-I feel that in a few years that this company should do good.
-The problem is that I bought this share may be, three years back and it is still struggling, but I plan to hold onto it.
+I felt that in a few years that this company should do good.

-Morepen Labs: I do not remember the exact date I bought this share, but it was more than four years ago at a price of under Rs.6-.
-Now it is trading at about Rs.18-.
-Already a multi-bagger at three times, but I plan to hold on to it hoping it will go much higher.
-The reason for my buying this stock is that I was impressed by their product lines.
+The reason I bought this stock was that I was impressed by their product lines.
 They have USFDA approved manufacturing facilities for some important bulk drugs, and they have a retail line ‘Dr Morepen’ for home self-care medical instruments like BP machines.
 They also own ‘Burnol’ a famous medicine for burns.

-V2 Retail: V2 retail shares were purchased by me around four years ago at a price of Rs.16-.
-I sold majority of my shares at above Rs.400.
-Now it has dropped to Rs.270-.
-I plan to buy some more if it drops further.
-I have been fortunate with this share.
-V2 retail has a chain of department stores, and they are expanding rapidly.
+V2 retail shares were purchased by me from around 2014 starting at a price of Rs.12- and averaging at about Rs.20-.
+I sold all of my shares at an average above Rs.350.
+I have been fortunate with this share and made good money.
+V2 retail has a chain of department stores, and they were expanding rapidly then.